maxnd/mxMarkEdit/README.md

 - Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`.
 The author(s), the title and the details must be separated by comma and space.
 - Paste the content of the clipboard temporarily in a new paragraph in the current document.
 - Select the citation and copy it the clipboard with the shortcut `Meta + Opt + C`.
-- Paste the citation in the B1 column of a new row in the grid; all the data fill properly the following cells.
+- Paste the citation in the B1 column of a new row in the grid; all the data fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
 - Check the name of the author(s) for bibliography and footnotes, and in the B1 and C1 columns and the short title in the E1 column.
 - Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.